opendatasoft/ods-documentation/source/publish_datasets/configure_visualizations.rst

    .. figure:: configure_visualizations__tabs--en.png

       Not all visualizations are available for all datasets.
-Here only *Table, **Map* and *Analyze* are available.
+Here only *Table*, *Map* and *Analyze* are available.

 .. ifconfig:: language == 'fr'

    .. figure:: configure_visualizations__tabs--fr.png

       Not all visualizations are available for all datasets.
-Here only *Table, **Map* and *Analyze* are available.
+Here only *Table*, *Map* and *Analyze* are available.

 Table view
 ----------